-COVID put the kibosh on the Dutchess County Fair (and so much else) last year, so it’s great to have it up and running again, from August 24-29.
+The Dutchess County Fair is up and running this year, from August 23-28.
 It draws close to half a million people, making it the second-largest county fair in New York (after Erie) and the 45th biggest state or county agricultural extravaganza in the U.S.

 In anticipation of the cows, corndogs, and country music you’ll enjoy, here’s a sampling of fair lore.